2. HOME

 read only

-ZFS snapshots are copies of added/deleted/rewritten data.
+ZFS snapshots are copies of added, deleted or rewritten data.
 This gives you some data protection/backup capability.

 Important